broyeztony/Streamhub-stats-validation-tool/README.markdown

 The goal of this project is to provide validation tool for your implementation of the Streamhub REST api It is a complementary tool to the documentation we provide at [https://streamhub5.wordpress.com/docs-3/] (https://streamhub5.wordpress.com/docs-3/)

-Factually, it is a Scala/Spray server that you target in place of the production collector server (stats.streamhub.io) in your api implementation, and submit requests to.
+Factually, it is a Scala/Spray server that you can target in place of the production collector server (stats.streamhub.io) in your api implementation project, and submit requests to.
-The tool will evaluate your query and will tell if fields are missing or holds incorrect values.
+The tool will evaluate your query and will reply in JSON format telling if fields are missing or holds incorrect values.

 Follow these steps to get started: